- Why Consider a Gap Year?

 Classes are built around the in-depth teaching of GCBI founder Randy Smith, Ph.D.
 With over 35 years of experience pastoring churches and studying the Bible, Dr. Smith has incredible wisdom to share.
 He also lives in Israel for part of the year, and brings that cultural experience into his teaching.

 Dr. Smith’s lectures are delivered through a video-based curriculum.
-This format made it easy to adapt and complete the school year in 2020 during the COVID-19 outbreak.
-As Canada went into quarantine, classes moved to the GCBI residence and continued uninterrupted.
+This format made it easy to adapt and complete the school year in 2020 and 2021 during the COVID-19 outbreak.
+When lockdowns were necessary, classes moved to the GCBI residence and continued uninterrupted.

 Classroom discussions and assignments are facilitated by the local pastoral team of Renew Church.
 This teaching team brings life and ministry experience into the class to help students apply a biblical worldview to their lives.
 The pastors and staff of Renew truly care for students and provide guidance both inside and outside the classroom.

 More than just a Bible school, the GCBI North program has been designed as a “life learning laboratory.”
 Its goal is to develop godly character in young men and women and see them become disciples who make disciples.